 Launch times were marginally faster than the previous version, and 1080p video at 60 fps was added.
 Dolby Digital Plus 5.1 is now supported, and it’s now fully integrated with the Google Home series of smart speakers.

-But that’s the extent of the big changes.
+But that’s the extent of the major changes.
 Unsurprisingly, the tech media was underwhelmed when they got their hands on the 3rd generation Chromecast.

-That’s not to say it was a bad streaming player.
+That’s not to say it was a lousy streaming player.

 Far from it.